 Together in Craft

-After a two-year pause, Continuing Education (CE) classes returned to NBSS this year, giving eager makers outlets for creativity and connection.
+After a two-year pause, Community Education (CE) classes returned to NBSS this year, giving eager makers outlets for creativity and connection.
 The classes—both our in-person and new online offerings—were so in demand that almost all of them sold out within a few days.

 Meet three students who gained new-found skills and community through classes at NBSS.

-Cecelia Gerard, Woodworking 101
+Cecilia Gerard, Woodworking 101

 The idea started while hunting for a wooden Montessori play shelf for her son.
 The low shelf looked simple enough to make.
 “I thought, ‘I can do this,’” Cecilia says.
 “And after two years of Covid, I needed to get out of my bubble.
 I missed learning new things.”
 A woodworking beginner, she felt like a “kid in a candy shop” when she discovered the CE courses.